Eddy Israfilov

-Eddy Silvestre Pascual Israfilov (Eddi Silvestr Paskual İsrafilov; born 2 August 1992), or simply Eddy, is a professional footballer who plays as a defensive midfielder for Neftçi and the Azerbaijan national team.
+Eddy Silvestre Pascual Israfilov (Eddi Silvestr Paskual İsrafilov; born 2 August 1992), or simply Eddy, is a professional footballer who plays as a defensive midfielder for Malaysia Super League club Johor Darul Ta'zim.
+Born in Spain, he represents the Azerbaijan national team.

-Born in Spain to an Angolan father and an Azerbaijani mother, Eddy has represented Azerbaijan internationally since 2015.
+He spent most of his professional career in Spain, playing 11 La Liga games for Granada and Eibar, as well as 189 games and 7 goals in Segunda División for six clubs, mainly Real Murcia and Albacete.

 Club career

 Early life and career

-Born in Roquetas de Mar, Almería, through an Angolan father and an Azerbaijani mother, Eddy joined Milan's youth setup in 2005, aged 13, but moved to lowly La Mojonera CF two years later.
+Born in Roquetas de Mar, Almería, through an Angolan father and an Azerbaijani mother, Eddy entered football schools in Spain affiliated with Milan in 2005, when he was 13.
+After his release, his mother's partner advised him to play for La Mojonera CF in El Ejido as something to do.
 At the age of 16, he spent some months in a youth detention center.
 In the summer of 2010, he joined Real Murcia.

 Real Murcia

 Eddy made his first-team debut for Real Murcia on 8 May 2011, starting in a 2–1 home success against Jumilla CF in the Segunda División B championship; it was his maiden appearance in the competition as the Murcians were promoted at the end of the season.
 However, he spent several years with the B-side in Tercera División.

 On 25 August 2012 Eddy played his first match as a professional, coming on as a substitute in a 3–2 win at Sporting de Gijón.
 On 26 January 2014 he scored his first goal, netting his side's second in a 2–2 home draw against RCD Mallorca.